alextheys/WeatherReport/README.md

 In a more complicated environment I would create a model layer with POJOs and use Jackson to serialize/deserialize the JSON.

+Another improvement would be to create a full log4j porperties file as opposed to using the default settings, this is another area I thought I could save time to focus on the deliverables and try to make the code more resilient.